Light the Beam: Reception

-Kings fans and the Sacramento community had an overwhelmingly positive response, with media outlets writing that the Kings' Beam Team helped inspire positive feelings within the city.
+The Boston Globe wrote that initially, "most brushed [the beam] off as a fun but silly idea from a struggling franchise, one that threatened to become a stick to beat them with when the Kings lost their first four games of the season."
+Ultimately however, Kings fans and the Sacramento community had an overwhelmingly positive response, with media outlets writing that the Kings' Beam Team helped inspire positive feelings within the city.
 Fans of the team listed the victory beam as a "place of worship" on Google Maps.
 A mural featuring the phrase was painted in Sacramento, as well.
 Fans began making merchandise and cocktails featuring the "Light the Beam" and "Beam Team" phrases.
 One Rocklin-based brewery was noted to craft a "Light the Beam"-dubbed IPA.
 NBA Twitter, the Twitter community of NBA fans, also received the beam positively, circulating memes relating to the beam.

-Following the beam gaining popularity, Ranadivé stated "It's always been my vision to create a spectacle.
-That's what we did.
-This is that fireplace — we light the fire, and everyone can just gather around it."
-The Kings organization filed a trademark for "BEAMTEAM" on November 21, 2022.

 NBA media writers wrote positively of the Kings and the beam during the season.
-Kurt Helin of NBC Sports commented "The long-struggling franchise […] has come together this season around a couple of star players, a new coach, and a 'light the beam' idea that could feel gimmicky in some places but everyone has bought into in Sacramento, from the fans through the locker room."
-Highlighting De'Aaron Fox and Sabonis specifically for their play, Slam magazine writer Max Resetar stated:
+Kurt Helin of NBC Sports commented "The long-struggling franchise [...] has come together this season around a couple of star players, a new coach, and a 'light the beam' idea that could feel gimmicky in some places but everyone has bought into in Sacramento, from the fans through the locker room."
+Highlighting Fox and Sabonis specifically for their play, Slam magazine writer Max Resetar stated:

 "A singular purple light echoes up into the dark night sky.
 Unheard.
 Felt.
 Seen.
 The bright beam reverberates through all of Sacramento as a visual sign that the Kings have won again.
 The glow reveals.
 It's been accompanied by a surprising surge from the League's most dormant franchise."

 Indeed, Fox and Sabonis were often written of as the figures engineering the success of the 2022–23 Kings team.
-Brown was also commended for his coaching efforts.
+Brown was also commended for his coaching efforts, en route to becoming the first unanimous Coach of the Year Award winner in NBA history.
 Brown also spoke positively of the beam, joking to reporters "we got to get a stronger beam", after the Kings won a daytime game.

+Maya Miller of The Sacramento Bee wrote that "What made the beam so successful boils down to three things – a highly visible ritual, a chantable phrase, and a winning team."
+She added that, "sport marketing research shows that fans and spectators like to get physically involved with and be part of in-person experiences.
+The beam, while it lends itself well to viral photos and videos, also creates a special post-game moment for fans to experience together."